Bucket List for Stargazers and Amateur Astronomers

 14. Naked Eye Comet: I have yet to see one.
 Comet Wirtanen did not get bright enough to reach naked eye visibility in 2018.
 So the wait continues.

-15. Asteroid: I have not made an effort to spot an asteroid.
+15. Asteroid: I have not attempted to spot an asteroid so far.
 If anyone is interested in spotting an asteroid, Vesta could be an option.
 You'll need a powerful telescope, and you have to know where to look.

 16. Meteors: I have seen many shooting stars and even a fireball in 2012.